 “They said the outcome for kids with Mito is not very good.
 They don’t normally live past childhood.”
 Stephanie started shaking, it felt like the walls were closing in, and she ran out of the room.
 “Part of me died that day.
 I’ve never cried so hard in my life,” she said.

 It wasn’t until about 5 months later, in March 2014, that Stephanie learned that Logan has pyruvate dehydrogenase deficiency of mitochondrial etiology, hemizygous variant of unknown significance in the X linked PDH1A gene.
-He also has strabismus in both eyes associated with low muscle tone as well as lactic acidosis and hypotonia.
+He also has Condition in which both eyes do not align simultaneously when looking at the same thing. in both eyes associated with low muscle tone as well as lactic acidosis and hypotonia.

 Logan is on a ketogenic diet as well as various medications.
-He also sees a speech therapist, nutritionist, occupational therapist, social worker, and more.
+He also sees a speech therapist, Someone who gives advice related to nutrition.
+Depending on the state, nutritionists may or may not be licensed healthcare providers and the level of training needed to be called a nutritionist varies..., occupational therapist, social worker, and more.

 He’s actually walking now, even running.
 He doesn’t speak much yet but he’s very vocal.
 He loves kisses.
 He understands everything.
 He’s really smart and a great problem-solver.
 And he’ll hopefully be at the walk.
 But he also is frequently hospitalized at Hasbro Children’s Hospital for spontaneous illnesses that take him down hard and fast and take him longer to recover.